Virus pushes beyond Asia, taking aim at Europe, Mideast

 “I have spoken consistently about the need for facts not fear.
 Using the word pandemic now does not fit the facts but it may certainly cause fear,” Tedros said, speaking in Geneva.

+He said a WHO expert team currently in China believes the virus plateaued there between Jan.
+23 and Feb.
+2 and has declined since.
+The team also said the fatality rate in China was between 2% and 4% in Wuhan, the epicenter of the outbreak, and 0.7% outside of Wuhan.

-Clusters of the virus continued to emerge, including a possible one in Qom, an Iranian city where the country’s semiofficial ILNA news agency cited a lawmaker as reporting a staggering 50 people had died of COVID-19, the disease caused by the virus.
+Clusters of the virus continued to emerge outside China, including in Qom, an Iranian city where the country’s semiofficial ILNA news agency cited a lawmaker as reporting a staggering 50 people had died of COVID-19, the disease caused by the virus.
 The country’s Health Ministry rejected that, insisting the death toll remained at 12, with total infections numbering 61.

 The conflicting reports raised questions about the Iranian government’s transparency concerning the scale of the outbreak.
 But even with the lower toll of 12, the number of deaths compared to the number of confirmed infections from the virus is higher in Iran than in any other country, including China and South Korea, where the outbreak is far more widespread.